 If you have created a Trust, typically the Trust would be the beneficiary.
-After that, the Trust would control the manner of distribution (which could include distributions for your children’s health, education, support, and maintenance and outright at a more mature age than 18).
+In that case, after death, the Trust would control the manner of distribution (which could include distributions for your children’s health, education, support, and maintenance and outright at a more mature age than 18).

 When choosing companies to trade your cryptocurrency, you might want first to identify if they allow accounts to either be owned by a trust or transfer on death to a beneficiary.
 If the company does not allow either option, your crypto account will go through Probate upon death.

 In Ohio, if you want to transfer tangible property, the only way to avoid Probate is to use a Trust.
 This potentially creates another wrinkle for Bitcoin and cryptocurrency for those who use either a paper wallet or hardware wallet specifically, whether the device or the crypto is tangible or intangible, respectively, personal property.

 The IRS has taken the position, in Notice 2014-21, that Bitcoin and other cryptocurrencies are “property,” but it is not yet well settled as to the type of property.
 This decision would ultimately rely on state law where you are located.
 If, for example, a Will or Trust gave all tangible property to one beneficiary and all “investments” to another beneficiary, which beneficiary would get the Bitcoin (if only accessible through a flash drive)?

 That means, if your family can recover the crypto from your flash drive key, all of that value will go through Probate unless you have created and properly funded a Trust by transferring all tangible personal property.